fustyles/fuClaw/README.md

 ### Scheduling Only Runs When RTC Is Ready
 The `task_time_scheduling` background task checks `rtcYear == 0` before each evaluation cycle.
 If the RTC has not been initialized, the task first attempts a **self-repair** by calling `executeTool("/syncrtc")` to re-synchronize the hardware clock automatically.
 Only if that synchronization attempt also fails — leaving rtcYear still 0 — does the task execute continue to skip the current cycle.
 This **self-repair before skip** strategy avoids missed scheduled tasks caused by a transient RTC initialization failure, while still guaranteeing that no scheduled task ever fires against an uninitialized clock state.

+### Dual-Mode Scheduler Management: Intelligence Meets Precision
+fuClaw introduces a highly flexible and intuitive dual-mode interaction mechanism for edge-side schedule management, allowing users to switch seamlessly based on different scenarios:

+* **AI Natural Language Parsing Mode:**
+  Users do not need to understand complex Cron expressions or programming syntax.
+They can simply input casual human language through Telegram or the chat interface (e.g., *"Set up theft detection every Monday to Friday at 8:30 AM"*).
+The cloud-based Gemini engine automatically parses the user's intent and temporal parameters, translating them into a structured JSON task format sent to the firmware.
+After passing local boundary safety validations, the firmware writes it in real-time onto the onboard MicroSD card's `schedule.json`.
+* **Manual Graphical Web UI Mode:**
+  To ensure rock-solid reliability and pixel-perfect control when offline or in quiet environments, the system features a built-in dedicated schedule management web interface (`index_schedule.html`).
+Users can utilize the standard graphical interface to **manually add, edit, modify, or delete** any scheduled task with deterministic precision.

+**✨ Core Architectural Advantage:**
+Both distinct control paths **read and write to the exact same core `schedule.json` file on the onboard SD card in real-time**.
+This design achieves a perfect harmony between "highly flexible natural language input" and "highly deterministic graphical management," ensuring a seamless, robust user experience across all deployment conditions.

 ---

 ## 8. FreeRTOS Multi-Task Architecture